hanna-greaves/Token-Says/README.md

 ![image](https://user-images.githubusercontent.com/22696153/132096482-8fb1b093-d27a-49b3-ae5c-3312413dd5cd.png)

 Token Says sayings can be configured within the "Open Sayings" area of the Token Says game module settings.
-Sayings are tabbed by rollable table or audio.
 Here you can:
 * Add: add a new saying by select + Add in the subheader of that tab
 * Edit: update an existing saying by selecting the edit pencil icon for that saying
 * Delete: delete a saying by selecting the trash beside that saying's name